riscv/sail-riscv/doc/ReadingGuide.md

 - `prelude.sail` contains useful Sail library functions.
 This file should be referred to as needed.
-The lowest level memory access primitives are defined in this file, and are typically implemented by the various Sail backends.
+The lowest level memory access primitives are defined in this file, and are implemented by the various Sail backends.

 - `riscv_types.sail` contains some basic RISC-V definitions.
-This file should be read first, since it provides basic definitions that are pervasively used throughout the specification, such as privilege levels, registers and register access, interrupt and exception definitions and numbering, and types used to define memory accesses.
+This file should be read first, since it provides basic definitions that are used throughout the specification, such as privilege levels, registers and register access, interrupt and exception definitions and numbering, and types used to define memory accesses.